JordinaGR/arduino-rfid/README.md

 The button does exacly the same as the white card but from the inside.

-The explanation file are pictures and the pin numbers of each cable, an explanation of how to connect everything.
+The explanation file are pictures and the pin numbers of each cable.

-Any questions I'll be glad to answer them.

-Thanks!